PaulaRamiro/NpAUREO/Example.md

 grep "Staphylococcus" assembly_summary_genbank.txt | grep "Complete Genome" > data_staphylococcus.txt

 ```
-In this case, we select one random assembly from our dataset (GCA_001018645) to run the test.
+We select one random assembly from our dataset (GCA_001018645) to run the test.

 ```diff
 + # bash #